BSB51915 | Diploma of Leadership and Management |

 For Diploma level courses the recommended minimum level of education is Higher School Certificate or equivalent or relevant qualification (at Certificate III or above) or relevant vocational experience.

-- providing evidence of competency in the majority of units required for the BSB40812 Certificate IV in Frontline Management or other relevant qualification/s;
+• providing evidence of competency in the majority of units in a certificate IV qualification from the Business Training package or other relevant qualification/s;

-Please check with the Australian Department of Home Affairs (DHA) regarding international students enrolling into any online only based qualifications.
+Please check with the Australian Department of Home Affairs regarding international students enrolling into any on-line only based qualifications.

 The Australian government publishes rules for English language proficiency for international students applying for entry to vocational training.
-You should establish your country’s assessment level by reading the DHA rules at www.homeaffairs.gov.au.
-Be aware that the rules are subject to change from time to time.
+You should establish your country’s assessment level by reading the DHA rules at www.homeaffairs .gov.au

 Generally, to demonstrate English language proficiency for doing a Certificate or Diploma course, an international student needs one of the following test scores:

-All students must complete a Language, Literacy and Numeracy test at ANIBT as part of the registration process.
+All students must complete a Language, Literacy and Numeracy test at ANIBT as part of the enrolment process.

 If necessary, the student will need to complete an English language course at ANIBT before being admitted to a vocational training Certificate or Diploma course.

-- The student passes ANCE English assessment test, under supervision by ANIBT or ANIBT representative
+• The student passes ANCE English assessment test, under supervision by ANIBT or

 Course Completion

-Upon successful completion of this course, you will receive a nationally recognised qualification BSB51918 Diploma of Leadership and Management issued by the Australian National Institute of Business and Technology Pty Ltd (ANIBT).
+Upon successful completion of this course, you will receive a nationally recognised qualification BSB50420 Diploma of Leadership and Management issued by the Australian National Institute of Business and Technology Pty Ltd (ANIBT).

 Course Availability